 Currently, she serves on the editorial board of the journal, Birth: Issues in Perinatal Care, and serves on the senior faculty of the Simkin Center for Allied Birth Vocations at Bastyr University, which was named in her honor.

-Today, her practice consists of childbirth education, birth counseling, and labor support, combined with a busy schedule of conferences and workshops.
+Today, her practice consists of childbirth education, birth counseling, combined with a busy schedule of conferences and workshops.

-Penny and her husband, Peter, have four grown children and eight grandchildren from pre-teen to late twenties, two grandchildren-in-law, and a pug, Lola.
+Penny and her husband, Peter, have four grown children, eight grandchildren, three grandchildren-in-laws, two great grandchildren, and a pug, Lola.